gnarayan/WDmodel/docs/usage.rst

 If the sampling needs to be interrupted, or crashes for whatever reason, the state is saved every 100 steps, and the sampling can be restarted with ``--resume``.
-Note that you must have run at least the burnin and 100 steps for it to be possible to resume, and the state of the data, parameters, or chain configuration should not be changed externally (if they need to be use ``--redo`` and rerun the fit).
+Note that you must have run at least the burn in and 100 steps for it to be possible to resume, and the state of the data, parameters, or chain configuration should not be changed externally (if they need to be use ``--redo`` and rerun the fit).
 You can increase the length of the chain, and